fmunozmiranda/terraform-ciscoise-personas-deployment/README.md

 # ISE Personas Deployment Terraform module

 Once all ISE nodes have been deployed to AWS/Azure, we can use Ansible to build a multi-node ISE cluster with distinct ISE personas, such as Policy Administration nodes (PAN), Monitoring and Troubleshooting nodes (MNT), and Policy Services nodes (PSN).
+The Personas Deployment Terraform module acomplishes the following tasks:

+1. Checks whether or not all the nodes are in standalone mode.
+If not, the playbook exits with an error message.
+2. Exports into the primary node the certificates of all the other nodes
+3. Assigns the Primary PAN persona to one of the nodes
+4. Assigns the corresponding personas to the rest of the nodes

 ## Usage